BrendonCurmi/MemeMachine/README.md

 - Search for entries using tags.
 - Create, delete, and edit tags, while no entry is selected.
 (Ctrl + Left Click a selected entry to deselect)
 - Autocomplete functionality to help you remember and finish typing out tags.
 - Copy the picture or video just by clicking it, and paste it where you want to send it.
-(Videos can only be pasted on the computer)
+(Only still pictures can be pasted online)
 - Can keep the window always on top, for ease of just dragging and dropping from Chrome.
 - Able to export and import the database, so as to not lose the saved entries.
+- Can support png, jpg, jpeg, gif, and mp4 media

 **What are memes?**<br/>
 Memes are humorous pictures or videos shared on the internet.